dotnet/docs/docs/standard/assembly/type-forwarding.md

 ## C\# type forwarding example

-Imagine you're developing the _Utility.dll_, and you have an `Example` class.
+Continuing from the contrived example description above, imagine you're developing the _Utility.dll_, and you have an `Example` class.
 The _Utility.csproj_ is a basic class library:

 :::code language="xml" source="snippets/type-forwarders/before/Utility/Utility.csproj":::